Whitchurch, Shropshire: Buildings

 There are currently over 100 listed buildings in Whitchurch, including the churches detailed in the religion section lower down.

-In the picture to the left is the street named Bargates.
-At the top on the left is St Alkmund's Church (rebuilt 1712–13).

-This is followed by the former almhouses by Samuel Higginson (1697).
-This is followed by the former girls' school founded by Jane Higginson (1708) and then the old Whitchurch Grammar School which was founded in 1548.
+St Alkmund's Church (rebuilt 1712–13) is a prominent landmark in the town and a Grade I listed building.
+Other notable landmarks include the former almhouses founded by Samuel Higginson (1697) and the former girls' school founded by Jane Higginson (1708) and the old Whitchurch Grammar School which was founded in 1548.
 The grammar school building dates from 1708 (Grade II listed) and was latterly used as an infants' school.
 Further buildings were added in 1848 and 1926.
-All have now been converted into apartments.
+All have now been converted into flats.

 Two of the oldest buildings in Whitchurch include the Old Eagles pub built in the 16th century and 17, 19 and 21 Watergate Street, otherwise known as Raven Yard Antiques.
 The properties 17, 19 and 21 Watergate were first built in 1625 and were called the Raven's Inn.
 Over the last four centuries, the Raven's Inn has seen a great deal of alteration but more recently has seen a significant part of the property restored to its original half timbered facade.
 17-19 Watergate exists as a private property and 21 Watergate is now called Raven Yard Antiques, a family owned antiques business with a speciality in Victorian military uniforms.